 They want something else.

-“In love” is often little more than code for romantic chemistry based on biological bonding that is deeply rooted in sex.
+“In love” is often little more than code for romantic chemistry based on biological bonding deeply rooted in sex.

 Likewise, “security” is often code for financial freedom.

-No, this something else runs even deeper.
+No, this something else runs even more profound.
 It’s a sort of spiritual teamwork, but it reaches even further than values.

 Perhaps, ultimately, it’s about being a piece of the whole that is greater than the sum of its parts.